SinsuniDuMal/SinsuniDuMal/README.md

->yeah I´m about to do shit whith httml and maybe learn phyton idk
+- yeah I´m about to do shit whith httml and maybe learn phyton idk
->I want to run a imageboard website
+- I want to run a imageboard webside
 >16 y/o